browsermage/pixel-ui-dialog/README.md

 Hi there, I'm Björn Hjorth 👋

-I like combining the web and game development, if you like what you see please do not be a stranger and say "Hi" on Twitter [@browsermage](https://twitter.com/browsermage)
+I like combining the web and game development, if you like what you see please do not be a stranger and say "Hi" on Twitter [@browsermage](https://bsky.app/profile/browsermage.com)

 <a href="https://pixel-ui-dialog.vercel.app/">Try live demo⚡️</a>
-·
-<a href="https://github.com/colorsofcode/pixel-ui-dialog/issues">Report Bug</a>

 <div align="center">
    <img src="./art/pixel-ui-dialog.gif" width="640" height="360">